Not Batavia Moraine

 Escarpment: A long, precipitous, clifflike ridge of land, rock, or the like, commonly formed by faulting or fracturing of the earth’s crust.

-Inordinate amounts of time are being spent trying to identify “moraines” and “escarpments” as if they’re the smoking gun to show how water pooled or flowed two thousand years ago.
+Inordinate amounts of time are spent identifying “moraines” and “escarpments” as if they’re the smoking gun to show how water pooled or flowed two thousand years ago.
 It is preposterous to do so when one considers how inept science is at factoring in past cataclysmic events such as earthquakes, droughts, weather changes, or the calamities that occurred at the coming of Christ.

 Here are some of the problems with using the Batavia Moraine: